hasharray/liveflow.js/README.md

 ## Getting Started

-Live.js has been designed to be as **configuration free** as possible, just include the script in your program and be done with it.
+Thingamajig.js has been designed to be as **configuration free** as possible, just include the script in your runtime environment and be done with it.

 ### Node.js